-Charlene, Student Senate University Partnership Representative, graduated with an Associates of Arts Degree for Lorain County Community College and a Bachelor’s Degree from Youngstown State in May of 2014.
+Charlene, Student Senate President, graduated with an Associates of Arts Degree for Lorain County Community College and a Bachelor’s Degree from Youngstown State in May of 2014.
 She is currently working towards her Master’s Degree through the University Partnership Program at LCCC.
-In addition to her studies, Charlene is the University Partnership Representative for the Student Senate for the 2014-2015 school year.
+In addition to her studies, Charlene is the President for the Student Senate for the 2014-2015 school year.
 Charlene has also served as a volunteer at the Nord Center on the rape crisis line.
 There, she has logged over 600 hours working every weekend for the past two years.

 Charlene decided to become a Student Senator to have the opportunity to meet students and be an avid voice for her fellow students.
 She also looks forward to helping her fellow students become more aware of the many exciting programs, activities, and opportunities available to them as Lorain County Community College students.

 Zaineb, Student Senate Vice President, is an international student from Dubai and was originally born in Pakistan.
 She is studying Chemical Engineering here at LCCC and is planning on graduating with her Associate of Applied Science Degree.
 Afterwards, she plans to transfer to CSU to continue working on her Bachelor’s Degree.

 Zaineb joined the Student Senate to be the voice of students and to get the students more involved with college than they are right now.
 Her goal is get the students to realize that there is more to college than classes.
 She feels that as a part of the student body, “we are making memories” and that one day, all they will want to do is look back on the memories made and live the college life again.